 In 1871, Mark Twain (Samuel Clemens) and his wife Olivia Clemens moved to Hartford after getting married one year earlier.
 After renting a home for two years, the couple hired New York architect Edward Tuckerman Potter to design their home.
 Today, this gorgeous classic home doubles as a museum and is one of Hartford’s most-visited National Historic Landmarks.
-Our Connecticut adoption agents think the house and museum is a perfect field trip for any families living in or passing through Hartford.
+Our Connecticut adoption agents think the house and museum is a perfect field trip for any family living in or passing through Hartford.
 It’s a great place to learn and bond together.
 Some of our favorite aspects of the Mark Twain House and Museum include:

 History of the Home

 Construction of the home began in August 1873, while Twain and Olivia were traveling abroad.
 The couple moved into the home on September 19, 1874 – even though the home wasn’t fully completed yet.
 Twain was frustrated by construction delays and the expensive costs of building the home, but the finished product was worth the trouble.
-Twain said the years in this home were the happiest and productive of his life.
+Twain said the years in this home were the happiest and most productive of his life.

 In 1891, Twain and Olivia had to move the family to Europe due to financial issues.
 The family never returned to Hartford, although Twain always missed their home there.
 They sold the property in 1903.